AgustinAllamanoCosta/Pulpero/README.md

 - 🚧 Add the docker build and publish process to the CI pipeline
 - ❌ Add test on the CI pipeline
 - ✅ Migrate to a DeepSeek
-- 🚧 Automate the download of the DeepSeek gguf format model
+- ✅ Automate the download of the DeepSeek gguf format model
 - 🚧 Add live feedback with audio for coding

+- refactor model download to be handle by the services
+- refactor all the model runner call to be handle by the service

 *References*: